 - Informational and navigational: Keywords for what, how, or when are popular here.
 Users want definitions and meaning here.

-- Commercial investigation: Users want to see comparisons and reviews right now.
+- Commercial: Users want to see comparisons and reviews right now.
 Target keywords comparing your brand against competitors, answering FAQ, or displaying reviews.

-- Transactional: Whip out your high-intent, long-tail keywords here.
+- Transactional: Here is where you want to focus on your high-intent, long-tail keywords.
 Phrases like “near me” and “buy now” are popular for transactional intent.

 As you go down the funnel, the keywords will get more specific and long-tail.
 That’s why top-of-funnel marketing can be more challenging.
 However, since 80% of all Google searches happen for the top of the funnel, this still needs to be your priority, even if it’s more difficult.